noobstyle2pro/testing/README.md

 # testing
-test what ever in here
+test what ever you want to know, don't be shy